Subject Leaders

 “Everything you can imagine is real” – Pablo Picasso

 The Art and Design curriculum at Oriel High School provides opportunities for students to develop their practical and imaginative skills, through experimentation with a wide range of media and techniques.
 Students are given an understanding of how various artists’ work is influenced by the world around them and encouraged to develop their own work in a similar way.
 Art lessons offer students the opportunity to think differently, to discuss and evaluate artwork and often to work collaboratively on a group project.
 Throughout KS3 all students study drawing, painting, ceramics and mixed media sculpture, developing their skills and ideas to create original pieces of work.
-In KS4 students have the choice of studying Fine Art, Textiles or 3D Design at GCSE level.
+In KS4 students study Art, Craft and Design at GCSE level.

 The Art and Design department at Oriel High School consists of six members of teaching staff and two technicians.
 It is an excellently resourced department that boasts four specialist Art rooms; a photographic darkroom, a kiln room and a Sixth Form Study room.
 Students have access to a wide range of equipment including digital cameras, pottery wheels, sewing machines, batik pots and a heat press.